workingDog/StixToNeo4j/README.md

 This will produce "stixtoneo4j-1.0.jar" in the "./target/scala-2.12" directory.

-For convenience a **"stixtoneo4j-1.0.jar"** file is in the "distrib" directory.
+For convenience a **"stixtoneo4j-1.0.jar"** file is in the "distrib" directory ready for use.

 ### Usage

+Creating a Neo4j graph database from a file of Stix objects requires two steps.
+First convert the Stix objects to Neo4j csv format using **StixToNeo4j**, then import those csv files into Neo4j using **doimport.sh** script.

-Once you have the jar file, simply type at the prompt:
+Converting the Stix objects to Neo4j csv format, simply type at the prompt:

     java -jar stixtoneo4j-1.0.jar --csv stix_file.json output_dir
     or